GaragePixel/stdlib-for-mx2/math/algebraic/vectorials/types/rect9.md

 #### In summary

 `Rect9` is a mathematically rigorous, memory-efficient, and highly extensible solution for 9-patch region manipulation in Monkey2/Wonkey.
 Its design reflects a data-first philosophy, providing deep geometric control and performance benefits for any domain—not just UI rendering.
 The class is well-documented, follows strict implementation standards, and offers unmatched versatility for developers wanting both power and clarity.

-If you need detailed breakdowns of specific methods, operators, or usage patterns, just specify!